Fr. 140.00

 List of contents

-Introduction: Turkish-Qatari Relations from The Ottomans to the Present
+Introduction: Turkish-Qatari Relations from the Ottomans to the Present

-Chapter I: A Brief History of Ottoman-Qatari Relations
+Chapter I: A Brief History Ottoman-Qatari Relations

 Chapter III: Evolving Dynamics of Turkish-Gulf Arab Relations (1980-2002)